debjyotiC/starinco-test/README.md

 3. **Model Architecture Modifications**:
    - Increasing the depth or width of the CNN architecture might capture more intricate features.
+   - Even moving to more complex model like ResNet50 or MobileNet could prove benificial.
    - Adding batch normalization layers could mitigate over fitting.

 4. **Ensemble Methods**: